Labour revolt grows after Livingstone clings on to party membership | LabourList

 Labour revolt grows after Livingstone clings on to party membership

-Leading Labour figures have today spoken out in anger after the party stopped short of expelling Ken Livingstone over his bizarre Hitler rant.
+Leading Labour figures, including Tom Watson, have today spoken out in anger after the party stopped short of expelling Ken Livingstone over his bizarre Hitler rant.

 MPs and activists condemned the comments of the former London mayor and said the decision to merely prolong his suspension undermined Labour’s stance to adopt a “zero tolerance” approach to anti-Semitism.